 The castle at Newcastle Emlyn sits on a peninsula of land surrounded on three sides by the River Teifi.
 It has a long and turbulent history, often providing the battlefield for feuding English and Welsh lords.
 It is unusual that the locals built the castle, rather than occupying armies.

-Today, there’s not much left of the castle to look at, Newcastle Emlyn Castle has been in ruins since the civil war in the 1640s.
+Today, there’s not much left of the castle to look at, as Newcastle Emlyn Castle has been in ruins since the civil war in the 1640s.
 However, it is still an impressive building and worth a visit.
-Another bonus is that it’s free to get in and is in a beautiful location with wonderful valley views.
+Another bonus is that admission to Newcastle Emlyn Castle is free and it’s in a beautiful location.

 After a visit to the castle, you can follow a short riverside walk round the perimeters of the peninsula.
 Story boards along the way relay the history of the castle and the demise of the last dragon.
 You can also learn about the efforts of villagers to resurrect the dragon.
 A wooden egg on the hill represents the rebirth.